Sustainable nutritious plant-based allergen-free protein and fibre ingredients

 More nutritious and lower in cost

-Using our ingredients incurs a low "switching cost" for the food manufacturer, allowing easier development, testing and scaling.
-In addition, we offer integration support to show manufacturers how easy it is to deliver their target outcomes using our ingredients.
+Using our ingredients incurs a low "switching cost" for the food manufacturer due to the benign cooking behaviours and the resulting ease of development, testing and scaling.
+In addition, we offer integration support to help producers deliver their target outcomes in terms of a balance of desired taste, mouthfeel, environmental impact and margin using our ingredients.

-In aggregate, this enables the food producer to hit their CO₂ reduction targets, while giving the consumer the product they love, and one that is more nutritious and lower cost, for one vegeburger a 10% reduction in total ingredient cost.
-We believe in "improve rather than remove".
+In doing this, we enable food producers to hit their CO₂ reduction targets, while giving the consumer the product they love; one that is more nutritious and can be lower cost with better margins.
+In another example, a vegeburger manufacturer worked with us to achieve a 10% reduction in total ingredient cost.

 Working with Harper Adams University we have delivered sausages using their locally reared pork that taste just as great, but have less meat and no or reduced need for addition of sulphites, to deliver the "naturally sustainable sausage".